 Many times, school-based OTs are asked about normal writing speed.
 Just how fast should kids be writing and how can you improve writing speed while maintaining legibility?
 This super easy handwriting trick is one that can be done right now.
 Pick up your phone, turn on the timer app and start practicing handwriting.
 Read on for a writing speed activity that you can work on any time.
+Working on speed of writing is a great way to support bad handwriting issues.

 Writing Speed Activity